rch4-org/rch4-org.github.io/content/controversy.md

-          This page is here to list such articles and have a right to reply as we never got such offer by the authors.
+          This page is here to list such articles and have a right to reply as we never got such offer from the authors.
         image_alt: lorem-ipsum
         actions: []
         type: feature_item